fukushima-shinnichi/fireworks_game_ver1.0/README.md

 ***
 ***

-# Website of pakupaku game version1.0
+# Website of fireworks game version1.0
 ## Overview
 * this this website concept is easy 2D game.
 * use HTML5,CSS3,jQuery.